St. Vincent's opening new thrift store

 The next General Meeting of the Society of St Vincent de Paul will be held

 Tuesday April 24, 2018

 next month's meeting will be May 22, 2018

 in the meeting room at the Drop-In Centre, 1220 Second Avenue.

 Anyone interested in the Society is welcome and encouraged to attend.
 We are also welcoming new members who might want to get involved in various ways.
 Please come out and see if there's an aspect which has a particular appeal to you.

 Please note the 6:00 start time!

-The CHRISTMAS season is upon us and preparations are underway at St Vincent's.
+The EASTER season is upon us and preparations are underway at St Vincent's.